 Voluntary Foreclosure FAQ

 - If you can negotiate terms with the mortgage lender that if you turn in your keys, they will not go after you for the deficiency, that is known as a deed in lieu of foreclosure

 Involuntary Foreclosure FAQ

-A involuntary foreclosure is when you fight the foreclosure to the end and the sheriff comes over and throws your belongings out.
-Most folks leave before they have a sheriff’s eviction.
-The mortgage lender can come after you for the deficiency and a judge can impose a deficiency judgment on you.
-Most mortgage lenders do not come after foreclosure deficiency judgments.
+An involuntary foreclosure is when you fight the foreclosure to the end and the sheriff comes over and throws your belongings out.

 Foreclosure FAQ On Foreclosure Proceedings

-Your mortgage lender might give you a 3 month or 6 month forbearance where they can add your delinquent payments to the back of your mortgage loan.
+Your mortgage lender might give you a 3 month or 6-month forbearance where they can add your delinquent payments to the back of your mortgage loan.

-- You will be surprised how much your lender will want to work with you if you contact them while you are current with your mortgage payments.
+- You will be surprised how much your lender will want to work with you if you contact them while you are current with your mortgage payments

 Your mortgage lender might even offer you a mortgage loan modification where they will decrease your monthly payments.